rscopes/rescope/readme.md

 ReScope is a simple to use, **flexible** \& effective Store system inspired by ReactJS methods.

-Rescope stores look like "reverse React components for data", they use the results of other data components as input, plus some key values;<br>
-and maintains the corresponding "rendered" data as a result.
+Rescope stores look like "reverse React components for data", they use the results of other data components as input, plus some key values; and maintains the corresponding "rendered" data as a result.

 ReScope Stores are grouped by contexts, and these contexts allow :
 - Contexts inheriting & mixing,